radovandelic/cleancalc/specs.md

 * divide: function
   *  args: 2
        * arg1: a number
-           * purpose: to be divided
+           * purpose: the dividend
        * arg2: a number
-           * purpose: to be divided
+           * purpose: the divisor
    * return: divided number
    * behavior: calculates the quotient of the two arguments
    * purpose: to divide two numbers